Help is a click away.

 Q. What happens at the end of bidding?

 A. The winning bidder will receive an email notice that they have won and will be asked to execute the Contract of Sale electronically.
-You will be required to send the indicated deposit to REXTAR Title Company (an affiliated company).
-If you choose not to use REXTAR Title for closing, the deposit will be forwarded to the title company of your choice.
-However, we recommend that you use REXTAR Title for closing.
-REXTAR Title provides the title abstract for the property and will be able to produce the closing documents quickly and at a lower cost.
-At settlement, you will be responsible for the sales price, plus the Buyer’s Premium and the costs of closing.
+You will be required to send the indicated deposit to the title company.
+At settlement, you will be responsible for the sales price, plus any commissions and the Buyer’s Premium and the costs of closing.

 Q. Can I finance my purchase?